Demographics of Puerto Rico: Jews

 Puerto Rico is also home to the largest Jewish community in the Caribbean, with 3,000 Jewish inhabitants.
 Some Puerto Ricans have converted, not only as individuals but as entire families.
 Puerto Rico is the only Caribbean island in which the Conservative, Reform and Orthodox Jewish movements are represented.

 Other religious practices

 Taíno religious practices have been rediscovered/reinvented by a handful of advocates.
 According to some sources, starting in about 1840, there have been attempts to create a quasi-indigenous Taíno identity in rural areas of Puerto Rico.
 This trend accelerated among the Puerto Rican community in the mainland United States in the 1960s.
 In the 2010 U.S. census, 9,399 people are identified as "Taíno."

-Various African religious practices have been present since the arrival of enslaved Africans.
-In particular, the Yoruba beliefs of Santería and/or Ifá, and the Kongo-derived Palo Mayombe (sometimes called an African belief system, but rather a way of Bantu lifestyle of Congo origin) find adherence among the few individuals who practice some form of African traditional religion.
+African religious practices have been present since the arrival of enslaved Africans.
+In particular, the Yoruba beliefs of Santería and/or Ifá, and the Kongo-derived Palo Mayombe, sometimes called an African belief system, but rather a way of Bantu lifestyle of Congo origin, find adherence among the few individuals who practice some form of African traditional religion.